Lucknow Police

-The Lucknow Police Commissionerate (Hindi: लखनऊ पुलिस आयुक्तालय) is the primary law enforcement agency for the city of Lucknow, the capital of Uttar Pradesh.
+The Lucknow Police Commissionerate is the primary law enforcement agency for the city of Lucknow, the capital of Uttar Pradesh, India.
 It is a police unit of Uttar Pradesh Police and has the primary responsibilities of law enforcement and investigation in Lucknow district.

 It is headed by the Commissioner of Police (CP), who is an IPS officer of ADGP rank, and is assisted by two Joint Commissioners of Police (JCP) who is of IG rank, and five Deputy Commissioners of Police (DCP) who are of SP rank.

 Of the two Joint Commissioners, one looks after law and order, and the other looks after crime.

-The current CP of Lucknow City is IPS SB Shirodkar.
+The current CP of Lucknow City is I.P.S.
+Amarendra Singh Sengar.

 History

 Before January 2020, Lucknow District Police came under Lucknow police zone and Lucknow police range of Uttar Pradesh Police.
 Lucknow zone is headed by an IPS officer in the rank of Additional director general of police (ADG), whereas Lucknow range is headed by an IPS officer in the rank of Inspector General of Police (IG).

 Police Administration of Lucknow District was headed by the Senior Superintendent of Police (SSP) who was an IPS officer.
 He was assisted by seven Superintendents of Police (SP)/Additional Superintendents of Police (Addl.
 SP) (East, North, West, Rural area, Trans-Gomti, Protocol, Traffic and Crime).
 The district was divided into twelve police circles, each responsibility of a Circle Officer (CO) in the rank of Deputy Superintendent of Police.

 On 13 January 2020, Chief Minister Yogi Adityanath's Cabinet passed the decision of making 2 police commissionerates in the state.